SohaT7/MechaCar_Statistical_Analysis/README.md

 ![t-test for lot 1](https://github.com/SohaT7/MechaCar_Statistical_Analysis/blob/main/Images/t_test_lot1.png)
 ![t-test for lot 2](https://github.com/SohaT7/MechaCar_Statistical_Analysis/blob/main/Images/t_test_lot2.png)
 ![t-test for lot 3](https://github.com/SohaT7/MechaCar_Statistical_Analysis/blob/main/Images/t_test_lot3.png)

+For all lots, lot 1 and lot 2, we fail to reject the null hypothesis since p-values from their t-tests are greater than 0.05 (0.06, 1, and 0.61 respectively).
+We reject the null hypothesis for lot 3 since the p-value from its t-test is greater than 0.05 (at 0.04).

 ## A Study Design to COmpare the MechaCar to the Competition
 A statistical study was designed to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.